 Similarly, Calculated Tranche Write-down Amounts for the Group 2 Notes will be allocated (after allocation of the related Senior Reduction Amount and Subordinate Reduction Amount) to reduce the Class Notional Amounts of the Group 2 Reference Tranches in the following order of priority, first, to the Class 2B-H Reference Tranche; second, to the Class 2M-2 and Class 2M-2H Reference Tranches, pari passu, based on their Class Notional Amounts; third, to the Class 2M-1 and Class 2M-1H Reference Tranches, pari passu, based on their Class Notional Amounts; and fourth, to the Class 2A-H Reference Tranche.
-Any Calculated Tranche Write-down Amount allocated to the Class 2M-1 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 Notes, and any Calculated Tranche Write-down Amount allocated to the Class 2M-2 Notes.
+Any Calculated Tranche Write-down Amount allocated to the Class 2M-1 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 Notes, and any Calculated Tranche Write-down Amount allocated to the Class 2M-2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-2 Notes.
 As a result, the Class 2M-2 Notes will be more sensitive than the Class 2M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class 2B-H Reference Tranche is reduced to zero